 Sandalwood Essential Oil

 Due to its particularly woody fragrance, it’s incredibly easy to recognize the smell of sandalwood.
 This is one of the more expensive essential oils because it is extracted only when a tree reaches maturity.
-However, if you can afford it, then you should definitely purchase it, as it offers numerous health benefits.

 Only the more popular oils feature in this list of essential oils and their uses.
 There are several more essential oils and even more ways that you can use them.